-- A. Watering Basins: - 1.
-Maintain all watering basins around plants so that enough water can be applied to establish moisture through major root zones. - 2.
-For supplemental hand watering of watering basins use a water wand to break the water force. - a.
-Do not use "jet" type watering equipment. - b.
-Do not permit crown roots to become exposed to air due to dislodging of soil and mulch. - 3.
+A. Watering Basins:

+- 1. Maintain all watering basins around plants so that enough water can be applied to establish moisture through major root zones. - For supplemental hand watering of watering basins use a water wand to break the water force. - a.
+Do not use "jet" type watering equipment. - Do not permit crown roots to become exposed to air due to dislodging of soil and mulch. - 3.
 Maintain originally specified depth of mulch to reduce evaporation and frequency of watering. - 4.
 During the rainy season open basins to allow surface drainage away from the root crowns where excess water may accumulate.
 Restore watering basins at the end of the rainy season. - 5.
+At the end of the rainy season re-form watering basins at trees and shrubs as indicated on Drawings.

+B. Resetting:

-At the end of the rainy season re-form watering basins at trees and shrubs as indicated on Drawings. - B. Resetting: - 1.
-Reset plants to proper grades and upright position. - C. Weed Control: - 1.
-All areas between plants including watering basins shall be weed free at all times. - 2.
-Use only recommended and legally approved herbicides to control weed growth.
+1. Reset plants to proper grades and upright position.

+C. Weed Control:

+- 1. All areas between plants including watering basins shall be weed free at all times. - 2.
+Use only recommended and legally approved herbicides to control weed growth. - 3.
+Avoid frequent soil cultivation that destroys shallow roots and breaks the seal of preemergent herbicides.